Jama-analyst/Business-Insight-360/README.md

 After the project kick off meetings, the data engineering team has given the data as per the request of data analytics team, let’s explore them.

 ## Dataset Understanding.
-Understanding what data is available will be more helpful while doing analysis. before jumping on to the analysis get good understanding of what are data available.
+Understanding what data is available will be more helpful while doing analysis, before jumping on to the analysis one needds to get a good understanding of what data are available.

-- [X] Dimension table : It will have the static data like details of customer and products
+- [X] Dimension Table : It will have the static data like details of customer and products

-- [X] Fact table : It will have the data about the transactions
+- [X] Fact Table : It will have the data about the transactions

 gdb041:
 - [X] dim_customer